GurdeepSinghSaini/GurdeepSinghSaini/README.md

 ---

 ## 🌟 About Me
 I am a **results-driven Business Analytics professional** with **9+ years of experience** in Retail, Beverage, and Technology sectors.
-I transform complex data into actionable insights using SQL, Python, R, Tableau, Power BI, and Advanced Excel.
+I transform complex data into actionable insights using **SQL, Python, R, Tableau, Power BI, and Excel**.

 💡 **Specialties:**
 - Financial Reporting & Forecasting